lambda-nvda/lambdaNvda/readme-src.md

 #Lambda Add-On for NVDA#

-lambda-nvda was written by Alberto Zanella

-You can find out more about this add-on at: https://github.com/albzan/lambda-nvda.

 This project is an appModule for the LAMBDA Software.
 It has been inspired by the work of Peter Lecky at the Comenius University.
 LAMBDA (Linear Access to Mathematic for Braille Device and Audio-synthesis) is a software that helps blind people to read and write math using a braille display and/or a speech synthesizer.
 LAMBDA is the result of an EU-Project.
 For more information about LAMBDA please visit [http://www.lambdaproject.org/](http://www.lambdaproject.org/).